Mark Blatchly

 Mark Laurence James Blatchly (born 1960) is an English organist and composer.

-Born in Shepton Mallet, Blatchly was an organ scholar at St Paul's Cathedral.
-He was assistant organist at Gloucester Cathedral, and organist at St Edmundsbury Cathedral, as well as a music teacher and organist at Charterhouse until his retirement in 2018.
+Born in Shepton Mallet, Blatchly was an organ student at St Paul's Cathedral.
+He was assistant organist at Gloucester Cathedral, and a music teacher and organist at Charterhouse until his retirement in 2018.

 His best known work is a setting of For the Fallen, which has been recorded by several cathedral choirs for Remembrance services.

 As organist, he has been recorded both in solo roles and as part of larger ensembles.